mintlify/mint/DOCKER_README.md

 `docker run -it --rm -p 3000:3020 mint`

+You can add `--entrypoint /bin/bash` to the command to run in an interactive bash session.

 ## Security

 We can only access files in the same root as `Dockerfile` when building the docker image.
 We keep `Dockerfile` at the root of `mint` because we need `client` and file listener code.